gohugoio/hugo/content/en/content-management/multilingual.md

 * First file found across bundles by order of language `Weight`.

 {{% note %}}
-Page Bundle resources follow the same language assignment logic as content files, both by filename (`image.jpg`, `image.fr.jpg`) and by directory (`english/about/header.jpg`, `french/about/header.jpg`).
+Page Bundle resources follow the same language assignment logic as content files, both by file name (`image.jpg`, `image.fr.jpg`) and by directory (`english/about/header.jpg`, `french/about/header.jpg`).
 {{%/ note %}}

 ## Reference the Translated Content